The Last Draft

 5) Demonstrate in all materials an understanding of the fundamentals of feature film screenwriting.

-6) Be prepared to commit to strict deadlines for the delivery of each new draft, providing accountability and sustained momentum.
+6) Be prepared to commit to strict deadlines for the delivery of each new draft – providing accountability and sustained momentum.

-2) An up-to-date resume/CV of applicant.
+2) An up-to-date resume/CV.

-5) A current letter of reference (2021/2022) from a recognized screen industry professional.
+4) A current letter of reference (2023/2024) from a recognized screen industry professional.

 There is no fee to apply to this program.